Purpose-built rental exemptions

 Purpose-built rental buildings are those that are non-stratified and held as rentals, on a monthly basis or longer, for at least 10 years.
 The residential portion of the building must be entirely used for rental purposes and have at least 4 apartments.

-Exemption from the further 2% property transfer tax
+Exemption from only the further 2% property transfer tax

-If you’re purchasing a new qualifying purpose-built rental building on or after January 1, 2024, you may qualify for the purpose-built rental exemption from the further 2% property transfer tax on the amount of the residential property value that exceeds $3,000,000.
-This exemption was announced in Budget 2023.
+If you purchased a qualifying new purpose-built rental building between January 1, 2024 and December 31, 2024, you may have qualified for the purpose-built rental exemption from the further 2% property transfer tax on the amount of the residential property value that exceeds $3,000,000.

 On this page